Schema Spec Reference

 Back references

-controls whether TakeShape will automatically create a reference for you from the referred-to type shape back to the referring shape in a relationship.
+@backreference controls whether a reference will automatically be created from the referred-to type shape back to the referring shape in a relationship.

 Examples